AndreaPi/docker-training-2019-public/README.md

  - (possibly) configure paths
  - install Tensorflow, Keras, Pillow, opencv-python, h5py, numpy, jupyter in the venv/conda env

 Even more packages would have to be installed if we also wanted to _train_ a ResNet-50 model.
-Instead, we packaged all the necessary dependencies into our image. **Running the Jupyter notebook** become very simple: `./run.sh` will get you your own Jupyter Notebook server!
+Instead, we packaged all the necessary dependencies into our image. **Running the Jupyter notebook** becomes very simple: `./run.sh` will get you your own Jupyter Notebook server!
 After that, simply open Chrome and browse to http://localhost:5555.

 #### Minimal [{DoD}](https://github.com/bhgedigital/depend-on-docker)